avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: VibrioCholeraeInSea.jpg
   :width: 750

   Figure 7. `Vibrio cholerae interactions with other organisms and the environment`_.
 Non-epidemic lineages of *V. cholerae* such as the MX-2 lineage are part of the bacterioplankton in aquatic environments.
 The non-epidemic *V. cholerae* are under risk of predation by protozoa and bacteriophages (viruses).
 These non-epidemic *V. cholerae* can attach to other organisms such as phytoplankton, macroalgae, chitinous zooplankton, and gelatinous egg masses, which may provide sources of nutrients for the non-epidemic *V. cholerae*.
 Fish and birds feed on plankton and mussels that might harbour non-epidemic *V. cholerae*.
-Under unfavourable conditions, such as low temperature and low nutrient conditions, non-epidemic *V. cholerae* enter a 'viable but non-culturable' (VBNC) state.
+Under unfavourable conditions, such as low temperature and low nutrient conditions, non-epidemic *V. cholerae* enter a 'viable but non-culturable' (VBNC) dormant state.
 In contrast to the non-epidemic lineages of *V. cholerae*, as we mentioned above (Figure 2 above), long-term persistance of 7PET in aquatic environments is a controversial scientific question and is still under active debate.
 Image attribution: this image by `Lutz et al 2013`_ is licensed under `CC BY 3.0`_.

 .. _Vibrio cholerae interactions with other organisms and the environment: https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2013.00375/full